 Pissarro's contribution to the first exhibition was to exhibit five landscape paintings.

 Following the first 1874 exhibition, seven more exhibitions were held in the years between 1876 and 1886.
-The Salon continued to reject the Impressionists’ artwork so the exhibitions became a regular event, despite mixed reviews from critics and the public.
-Ultimately, they were monumental for introducing Impressionist works to a larger audience.
+The Salon continued to reject the impressionists’ artwork so the exhibitions became a regular event, despite mainly negative reviews from critics and a cool reception from most of the public.
+Ultimately, however, they were critical in introducing impressionist works to a larger audience.

 Pissarro was the only artist to show his work in every single exhibition and he was instrumental in bringing new blood to the exhibition as other artists left the group.
 Berthe Morisot, the leading female impressionist, was the next most loyal, showing her work in seven exhibitions.